 Staying or leaving an owned home after separation

-This information is about staying, leaving or selling your home and about paying the mortgaging.
+This information is about staying in, leaving or selling your home and about paying the mortgaging.

 Can I stay in the home?